 The UE is not required to monitor DCI formats associated with SI-RNTI, P-RNTI, RA-RNTI in Scell.

-Configuring the search space on Scell for PDCCH monitoring of MBS DCI formats is via unicast RRC signaling.
+Configuring the search space on Scell for PDCCH monitoring of MBS DCI formats is via unicast RRC ignalling.

 Search space is included in PDCC-ConfigCommon already, so no further changes are required for this.
 However, the UE should also be provided with SIBx for the Scell as the UE is not required to monitor for SI-RNTI on the Scell.
 Therefore, it is required that a UE is provided with SIBx of the Scell via dedicated RRC signalling if the UE is interested in MBS broadcast reception over Scell?